isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-unclog-a-shower-drain-full-of-hair/index.md

 **Caution**
 :
 Avoid mixing the chemicals
-as this might result in the production of�poisonous gas.
+as this might result in the production ofpoisonous gas.
-***1. For the Liquid Drain cleaner:�***
+***1. For the Liquid Drain cleaner:***
 Now hold the bottle with the liquid cleaner and open its top.
-Pour the cleaner (as instructed) into the open shower drain.�This will require that you squeeze the bottle to get the liquid out.
+Pour the cleaner (as instructed) into the open shower drain.This will require that you squeeze the bottle to get the liquid out.
 Next, allow the cleaner about 30-60 minutes to act on the clogged drain.
 But remember, this must follow the label instructions.
 The next step on this is to flash out the drain using hot water.
 However, when you notice that the shower [drain does not clear enough](https://pestpolicy.com/is-drain-cleaner-an-acid-or-base/) , you might require adding some drain cleaner and giving it time to work.
-***2. For Granulated Crystal Cleaner:��***
+***2. For Granulated Crystal Cleaner:***
 If youre using a granulated crystal cleaner, youll need to follow a different process to unclog the shower drain.
 However, first, just like with the liquid cleaner, read the label instructions.
 For the granulated crystal cleaner, clear all the stagnant water in the shower and drain.
 Then pour about 2-3 tablespoons of the granular crystal cleaner into the shower drain.
-Finally, pour about cold water (about two glasses) into the drain. �Then leave the chemical to act for 35-50 minutes, after which youll only need to pour cold water to flash all the hair and debris in the shower drain.
+Finally, pour about cold water (about two glasses) into the drain.
+Then leave the chemical to act for 35-50 minutes, after which youll only need to pour cold water to flash all the hair and debris in the shower drain.
 ## How to prevent clogging of your shower draining
 Definitely, after unclogging your shower drain, youll now require to stop any factors that could take you back to the slow-moving drain mess.
 Therefore, in this section, Ill dig into how you can keep your drain cleaner longer and thus have an enjoyable shower time.
 **1. Replace worn-out shower strainers: **